 The Society for California Archaeology (SCA) and Bureau of Land Management (BLM) understand the importance and ethical obligation of caring for archaeological collections with respect and ensuring their availability to current and future researchers.
 We recognize that many collections representing California’s heritage have fallen victim to the curation crisis and have not been properly cared for over the years.
 Students, collections managers, archaeologists, and curators who are working on these so-called “orphaned collections” are invited to apply for small support grants from the SCA towards cataloging and research on an existing collection.

-Thanks to the support of BLM, SCA has a total of $1,000 to administer to one recipient annually.
+Thanks to the support of BLM, SCA has a total of $xxx annually to administer over the next three years.
 Costs supported include materials and supplies for re-housing collections in archival quality storage, wages, travel and per diem, and research access costs, such as photocopying.

 - Preference will be given to student research leading to a graduate degree, but is not restricted to applicants associated with a university.
 Recipients shall be members in good standing with the SCA